kmac420/stock-dependencies-for-woocommerce/wc-stock-dependencies/readme.txt

 3. The inventory of each product dependency is automatically reduced by the appropriate number based on the order quantity and the dependency quantity.

 == Changelog ==

+= 1.6 =
+* Confirmed compatibility with WooCommerce High Performance Order Tables
+* Confirmed compatibility with WordPress 6.4
+* Plugin will now update the inventory quantity in admin to match the quantity determined by the stock depedencies after each purchase, refund, or order cancellation.
+Note that this only affects the behaviour of the plugin in admin as the actual inventory is calculated every time a product page is loaded in the shop

 = 1.5 =
 * Stores product IDs for stock dependencies in WordPress transients to speed up lookups